Correcting Grain-Errors in Magnetic Media

 Thus, the previous corollary improved upon Corollary~\ref{cor:roughcard} where it was shown that for some $\bfa \in \cA$, $|\cC_{\bfa}| \geq \frac{2^n}{3^r}$.
 For the case of $t=2,3,4$, we compared our lower bound with the cardinality of the $t$-grain-error-correcting codes from Table~\ref{table:results2}.
 Each entry in Table~\ref{table:results3} contains two numbers delimited by a '/'.
-The first number is the cardinality of a $t$-grain-error-correcting code created according to Construction~\ref{construct:color} (from Table~\ref{table:results2}) and the second number is the lower bound from Corollary~\ref{cor:hardcard}.
+The first number is the cardinality of a $t$-grain-error-correcting code {from Table~\ref{table:results2} (under the sub-column Example~\ref{ex:coloring}*)} and the second number is twice the lower bound from Corollary~\ref{cor:hardcard} (since the lower bound from Corollary~\ref{cor:hardcard} applies to a mineral code and not a grain code).
 It can be seen in Table~\ref{table:results3} that the difference between the bound from Corollary~\ref{cor:hardcard} and the size of the codes from Table~\ref{table:results2} is small for the $t=2$ case.

 In the next section, we return to the problem of constructing single mineral codes.